 This article discusses how to complete an individual tax return.
 However, committing to a Statement of Advice (SOA) is an individual decision and users can opt for any method of filling in a tax return governed by the Australian Tax Office (ATO).

 DISCLAIMER: Many of the comments in this article are general in nature and anyone intending to apply the information to practical circumstances should seek professional advice to independently verify their interpretation and the information applicability to their own particular circumstances.

 Why am I required to link my myGov account to the ATO?

 Linking your myGov account to the ATO not only verifies your identity, but also allows you to easily import your personal details and previous tax return data into MyTax.

 How long will it take me to receive my tax return after I’ve lodged it through MyTax?

-This is my first time lodging, how do I apply for a Tax File Number (TFN)?
+This is my first time lodging a tax return.
+How do I apply for a Tax File Number (TFN)?

 Applying for a TFN differs depending on your circumstances.
-Depending on your status, whether you’re an Australian resident, living outside Australia or a foreign passport holder, permanent migrant or temporary visitor the TFN application process varies.
-Follow this link for more information on how to apply for a TFN in your circumstance.
+The TFN application process you need to follow will depend on whether you’re an Australian resident, living outside Australia, or a foreign passport holder, permanent migrant or temporary visitor.
+Visit the ATO website for more information on how to apply for a TFN.